core doctests require a separate invocation (package name shadows stdlib `core`):

 proto::scheduler::handler_tests - Scheduler DB Handler Functions

-File: backend/proto/src/scheduler/handler_tests.rs Run: cargo test -p proto
+File: backend/scheduler/src/handler_tests.rs Run: cargo test -p proto

 Integration tests for the six handler functions that the scheduler calls when workers report results.
 These are the most critical code paths in the system: they insert derivations and builds into the database, cascade failures through dependency edges, and determine when an evaluation is complete.